telliott99/SimpleView/README.md

 You will get the second line after you push the button in the running app.

-Our question at this point is:  how to handle an IBAction in MyView?
-Xcode will not allow connection of the button in IB to the Custom View even if the function code is in **MyView.swift**.
+Our question at this point is how to go from an IBAction to a method in MyView.
+Xcode will not allow a direct connection of the button in IB to the Custom View even if code for the function is moved **MyView.swift**.

 We can get "key events" in the view by doing this: